A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces

 The minimal size of a grid diagram representing a knot (or link) $K$ is called the grid number of $K$.
 Using this grid number $N$, we obtain the following theorem for general knots and links:

 \begin{thm} Let $K$ be a knot (or link) with grid number $N$.
 Then the minimal genus $g(K)$ of a regular fiber of a PALF on the knot (or link) trace of $K$ satisfies $g(K) \leq (N - 1)/2$. \end{thm}

 \begin{proof} Let $\Sigma^b_g$ be the regular fiber of genus $g$ with $b$ boundary components obtained from our construction.
 This surface is formed by attaching at most $N - 1$ $1$-handles to a $0$-handle.
-Since the number of boundary components $b$ is at least $1$, we apply the Euler characteristic formula:
+Since the number of boundary components $b$ is at least $1$, applying the Euler characteristic formula